 Here's A Comprehensive Breakdown Comparing Healthfirst's Gold Plan And MVP Health Care's Gold Plan:

 The monthly premium refers to the amount you will pay each month in order to remain covered under the insurance policy.
-It’s a different than the deductible, which is explained below in more detail.
+It's different than the deductible, which is explained below in more detail.

 The monthly premium for the Healthfirst Gold plan in NYS is $752.21 and the monthly premium for MVP Health Care Gold is $846.69.